subvisual/subvisual.com/src/posts/2016-03-29-ruby-bits-br-bundle-open.md

   - ruby-bits
   - development
   - ruby
+intro: >
-intro: "If you've ever used Ruby you have probably used `Bundler` through it's command"
+  If you've ever used Ruby you have probably used Bundler through it's command line tool.
+There's quite a few things you can do with it.
+There is even a very useful command which will open the code for a specified gem with an editor you can also configure.
 ---

 If you've ever used Ruby you have probably used `Bundler` through it's command